Updated on 2024-10-14 GMT+08:00

 • If the primary/standby replication delay of a DB instance is longer than 5 minutes, the instance class change will fail.

-• Changing an instance class will interrupt services.
+• Changing an instance class will interrupt services for about 10 to 120 seconds.
 Ensure that your applications support automatic reconnection.
 Perform this operation during off-peak hours because changing an instance class during peak hours takes much more time.

 • The time required for changing an instance class (during off-peak hours) is as follows: